seanlobo/fb-msg-mining/README.md

 Add the absolute path to `html/messages.htm` to `paths.txt`

-Add the absolute path to `data.txt`, the location where chat data will be stored
+Add the absolute path to `data.txt`, the location where chat data will be stored, to `paths.txt`

 ## Step 6: